Category Archives: Cognitive Distortions

 Compensation

-Compensation is a way to hide or avoid something we cannot do well, by doing something else.
+Compensation is a way to camouflage or avoid something we cannot do well by excelling at something else.
 In other words, we overachieve in one area of our life to make up for failures or deficits in another.
-Example: A teenager compensates for learning difficulties by excelling in sports.
-In recovery, compensating for our negative thoughts and behaviors by replacing them with healthy and productive ones is appropriate compensation.
+Example: A teenager may compensate for learning difficulties by excelling in sports.
+In recovery, compensating for our negative thoughts and behaviors by replacing them with healthy ones is a productive use of this defense mechanism.
 Additionally, we compensate for our low self-esteem by recognizing and emphasizing our character strengths, virtues, and achievements.

-Like any approach, moderation is the key.
-It is easy, especially for those living with SAD, to overcompensate by setting unreasonable expectations or undercompensate by minimizing or dismissing our character flaws.
+It is easy, especially for those experiencing social anxiety, to overcompensate by setting unreasonable expectations or undercompensate by minimizing or dismissing our character flaws.
 Overcompensation can lead to perfectionism, with symptoms closely aligned with social anxiety.

 Space is Limited